tjames84/Udemy-Javascript-Algorithms-and-Data-Structures/README.md

 Problem sovling strategies

-    - understand the problem
+    1. understand the problem
         1. can you restate the problem in your own words
         2. what are the inputs that go into the problem
         3. what are the outputs that should come from the soultion
         4. can outputs be determined from the inputs.
         5. how to label important pieces of data in the problem

-    - explore concrete examples
+    2. explore concrete examples

         1. start with simple examples
         2. progress to more complex examples
         3. explore examples with empty inputs
         4. explore examples wiht invalid inputs

-    - break it down
+    3. break it down

         1. explicity write out the steps you need to take -- forces you to think about the code before you write it

-    - solve/simplify
+    4. solve/simplify

+        1. find the core difficulty in what you are doing
+        2. temporarily ignore that
+        3. write a simplified solution
+        4. incorporate that difficulty back in

-    - look back and refactor
+    5. look back and refactor